Katipō

-The katipō (Latrodectus katipo) is an endangered species of spider native to New Zealand.
-It is one of many species in the genus Latrodectus, such as the Australian redback (L. hasseltii), and the North American black widow.
-The species is venomous to humans, capable of delivering a potentially dangerous bite.
-It is a small to medium-sized spider, with the female having a round black or brown pea-sized body.
-Red katipō females found in the South Island and the lower half of the North Island, are always black, and their abdomen has a distinctive red stripe bordered in white.
-In black katipō females found in the upper half of the North Island, this stripe is absent, pale, yellow, or replaced with cream-coloured blotches.
+Katipō (pronounced /kɑːtɪˈpɔ:/ kah-tih-PAW or /ˈkɑːtəpoʊ/ KAH-tə-poh; Latrodectus katipo) is a species of cobweb spider found only in New Zealand.
+It is one of many species in the genus Latrodectus and is most closely related to the Australian redback (L. hasseltii).
+It is venomous to humans, its bite being capable of producing the toxic syndrome latrodectism; symptoms include extreme pain and, potentially, hypertension or seizure.
+Bites are rare and antivenom is available in some hospitals.
+The female is 8-10 mm in length; the male is 4-5 mm.
+In the South Island and the lower half of the North Island, the female has a distinct red stripe bordered in white on its abdomen; in more northern populations this stripe is absent, pale, yellow, or replaced with cream-coloured blotches.
 These two forms were previously thought to be separate species.
-The male is much smaller than the female and quite different in appearance: white with black stripes and red diamond-shaped markings. katipō are mainly found living in sand dunes close to the seashore.
-They are found throughout most of coastal New Zealand except the far south and west.
-Katipō feed mainly on ground dwelling insects, caught in an irregular tangled web spun amongst dune plants or other debris.

-After mating in August or September, the female katipō produces five or six egg sacs in November or December.
-The spiderlings hatch during January and February and disperse into surrounding plants.
-Due to habitat loss and colonisation of their natural habitat by other exotic spiders, the katipō is threatened with extinction.
+The male is white with black stripes and red hourglass-shaped markings.

+The katipō is mainly found living in sand dunes close to the seashore.
+It is found throughout most of coastal New Zealand except the far south and the West Coast.
+It feeds mainly on ground-dwelling insects, caught in an irregular tangled web spun among dune plants or other debris.
+After mating, the female katipō produces five or six egg sacs in November or December.
+The juveniles hatch after 20–25 days, and during January and February they disperse into surrounding plants.
+The common name is from Māori for "night stinger", which is derived from the words kakati (to sting) and pō (the night).
+Due to habitat loss, colonisation of their natural habitat by invasive spiders and hybridisation with L. hasseltii, the katipō is listed as "in serious decline" by the New Zealand Threat Classification System.
-A katipō bite produces the toxic syndrome latrodectism; symptoms include extreme pain and, potentially, hypertension, seizure, or coma.
-Bites are rare, an antivenom is available, and no deaths have been reported since 1923.
-The katipō is particularly notable in New Zealand as the nation is almost entirely devoid of dangerous native wildlife; this unique status means the spider is well known, despite being rarely seen.